-Sarah Westcott, CPDT-KSA is the President of Doggie Academy, Inc., a Certified Professional Dog Trainer-Knowledge and Skills Assessed and co-author of the book Play Your Way to Good Manners: Getting the Best Behavior from Your Dog through Sports, Games, and Tricks.
+Sarah Westcott, CPDT-KSA is the President of Doggie Academy, Inc., a Certified Professional Dog Trainer-Knowledge and Skills Assessed and co-author of the award-winning book Play Your Way to Good Manners: Getting the Best Behavior from Your Dog through Sports, Games, and Tricks.

 Sarah teaches private lessons in your home or at the Brooklyn Dog Training Center, teaches group classes at the Brooklyn Dog Training Center, offers online training and is available for agility seminars and workshops.